The intranet is the unsung hero amongst PR channels.

 Pillar 1: Messaging

-Messaging is the core communication function of an intranet, encompassing all forms of digital messaging, including emails, instant messaging, and chat rooms.
+Intranet messaging = the intranet’s messaging functionality is the core communication function, encompassing all forms of digital messaging, including emails, instant messaging, and chat rooms.
 It’s the primary tool for day-to-day communication within the organisation.

 The messaging function ensures quick, effective, and efficient communication among employees.
 It allows for immediate information sharing and feedback, ensuring everyone stays connected and informed.